pragmaxim/pragmaxim.github.io/content/blog/sustainable-self-care.md

 Whatever reasons have nurtured many into world of paradox, a labyrinth to solve, ignorance is bliss at first but chaos lurks in the shadows until a pile of dirty laundry stinks too much.
-As there is no bridge over the past, remorse expressed to the right people is the true conductor of the orchestra playing a symphony, peacefully and humbly, composed by evolution with love.
+As there is no bridge over the past, remorse or gratitude expressed to the right people is the true conductor of the orchestra playing a symphony, peacefully and humbly, composed by evolution with love.
 These are times of great sacrifices revealing new paths towards balance, especially greed and lust are offerings rarely refused.